How much from our private life should we share on Social Media?

-I’m living a life where people from my own family doesn’t like me, and looking for something to proof how an awful person that I am.
-The less they know (aka find on the internet and social media) the more difficult is it for them to have something to spin a story off that can hurt me and my family.
+I’m living a life where people from my own family doesn’t like me and looking for something to prove how an awful person that I am.
+The less they know (aka find on the internet and social media) the more difficult is it for them to have something to spin a story off that can hurt my family and me.

-The second reason why I keep a private profile, not only on social media, but also in real life, is I’m an introvert.
-Yes I give speeches on stage, but I don’t like attention drawn to me as a person.
-My public person is all about sharing my message and what I’m here to do as a Lightworker and an Earth Angel.
+The second reason why I keep a private profile, not only on social media but also in real life, is I’m an introvert.
+Yes, I give speeches on stage, but I don’t like attention drawn to me as a person.
+My public persona is all about sharing my message and what I’m here to do as a Lightworker and an Earth Angel.

 As I said earlier, I don’t need to post selfies or making videos on Instagram and YouTube where I appear on the screen.
 Right now I am working on my confidence in speaking English in webinars and online presentations for my Online Training Programs.
 Not because I don’t can, but because it’s my second language.